 Gain real world experience

-Join a Murdoch or Guild program
+Murdoch or Guild programs and activities

-- Top 100 Future Leaders, a national recruitment process competition hosted by GradConnection and supported by Financial Review
+- Top 100 Future Leaders, a national recruitment process competition hosted by GradConnection and supported by Financial Review.

 - EY Student Competitions, for students interested in tax, corporate finance, data science and cyber security who want to make a difference.

 Like and engage with us on Facebook to find out more about upcoming student competitions.